JHUAPL/PACMANs/docs/milestone5_report.rst

    	• We expect the important parameters to be mixing rates, which can be measured with in-situ and satellite monitoring of significant salinity anomalies for their decay rate or potentially dye experiments at the (sub)mesoscale.

-   	• Existing satellite and ARGO datasets will be examined to determine what we can already learn of freshwater fluxes, AMOC strength, and salinity anomalies to constrain our model analyses.\ |image29|
+   	• Existing satellite and ARGO datasets will be examined to determine what we can already learn of freshwater fluxes, AMOC strength, and salinity anomalies to constrain our model analyses.

 **Key ideas to explore in Phase 2**

 Is there **emergent behavior** that can serve as a an index of whether models are approaching a tipping point?
    - Amplitude of variability in the overturning circulation?
    - Appearance or disappearance of oscillations in overturning transport?
    - Damping time and/or persistence of salinity anomalies
-   - Relative phase of salinity and pycnocline depth anomalies

-Is this emergent behavior **detectable** with relatively short time series?
+   - Relative phase of salinity and pycnocline depth anomalies Is this emergent behavior **detectable** with relatively short time series?
    - Example: In box model, overturning variability increases as tipping point is approached… but hundreds of years of output are needed to see changes.

-   - Examine whether this is true in models with different periodicities in overturning variability.How does the GAN exploit this emergent behavior?
+   - Examine whether this is true in models with different periodicities in overturning variability.
+How does the GAN exploit this emergent behavior?
    - Could the GAN be directed to exploit spaces that have high probability of causing a tip?
    - Could additional data be used to improve the adversarial game?